 Roel Roscam Abbing is a researcher and artist who works on networks, infrastructures and the politics that inform them.
 He’s a founding member of varia, a space for developing collective approaches to everyday technology located in Charlois (Rotterdam).
 Varia hosts and employs a series of federated networks, such as one based on XMPP, an open standard for messaging.

 Cramer and Roscam Abbing started by explaining what is a federated network and why it matters nowadays.
 Federation allows diverse entities to preserve some internal rules while still being able to communicate with each other.
 In this way they are able to maintain a certain degree of autonomy.
-Roscam Abbing pointed out that federation is not new, email and the web being old examples of it which are still in use.
+Roscam Abbing pointed out that federation is not new, email being old example of it which still in use.
 However, in a landscape characterized by an increasingly vicious centralization and by users’ growing awareness of their needs and the limitations of generalist platforms, federation acquires new meaning and relevance.

 The subject of the conversation then became Mastodon, a Twitter-like federated social medium.
 Unlike Twitter, Mastodon is comprised of multiple community-owned “instances”, that can define their own rules, modify user interface, etc. Mastodon itself is part of a bigger network called the Fediverse, which includes different applications (such as the older GNU Social or the recent PeerTube) that are able to communicate with each other thanks to underlying federation protocols such as ActivityPub or OStatus.